VermaDeepali/DATABASES/README.md

 ### `Redis`: An in-memory data structure store used as a database, cache, and message broker.

+### `PostgreSQL` : It is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

 Query Examples
 Explore the queries and examples provided for each database: